 |View more client treatment photos

-Through self-referral and the Community Coordinated Treatment interventions program, people come to one of three treatment programs: Day Program, Residential Program, Combination Program.
+Through self-referral and the Community Coordinated Treatment interventions program, people come to one of three treatment programs: The Day Program, The Residential Program or The Combination Program.

 Detoxification: During this phase, trained addiction workers administer auricular acupuncture, traditional massage, Burmese herbal medicine and herbal saunas to help clients manage their withdrawal symptoms.

 Recovery: This phase of treatment teaches clients about self-care and positive coping mechanisms.
-Through nutrition, sleep, and exercise, clients are able to "reset" their body systems.
+Through nutrition, sleep and exercise, clients are able to "reset" their body systems.
 At this point in the treatment, clients are learning how to rebuild their relationships with family and the community.
-Through culturally appropriate therapies and counselling clients share their experiences, feelings, fears and hopes to help each other, with the guidance of the DARE addiction workers.
+Through both culturally appropriate therapy and counselling, clients can share their experiences, feelings, fears and hopes to help each other, with the guidance of the DARE addiction workers.

 Reintegration: Before clients return to their lives and families, we work to make sure that they are ready for reunification.
-Through family meetings and the development of support systems, we ensure that the client’s transition back is planned for on-going recovery.
+Through family meetings and the development of support systems, we ensure that the client’s transition back is well planned, for optimal on-going recovery.